Skip to content

 2. Expressiveness

-Expressiveness subsection starts with the list of available operators and gradually builds up, eventually reaching the description of functions and their interactions.
-Finally, it descends down to discuss the functions most close to how the TON Virtual Machine (TVM) actually operates — assembly (asm) functions.
+The Expressiveness subsection starts with the list of available operators and gradually builds up, eventually reaching the description of functions and their interactions.
+Finally, it descends to discuss functions closest to how the TON Virtual Machine (TVM) actually operates — assembly functions.

 3. Communication